L. P. Hartley: Personal life

+During his trips to Venice, David Cecil joined him many times, leading many to believe that Hartley was homosexual.
+The first novel in which he included homosexual characters was My Fellow Devils – but instead of painting their sexuality in a favourable light, he portrays it as the reason for a friendship's ruin.
+He regarded his 1971 novel The Harness Room as his "homosexual novel" and feared the public reaction to it.
+Hartley died in London on 13 December 1972, aged 76, and was cremated at Golders Green Crematorium.

 Conflicts with Virginia Woolf and Cynthia Asquith

-Though Hartley joined the Chelsea literary group, the Bloomsbury group was also prominent in England at the time.
-Though the Bloomsbury circle was more popular, Hartley had no interest in joining them.
-He expressed his distaste for Virginia Woolf after her novel The Waves was published, asking the leader of the Bloomsbury group, Raymond Mortimer, "What are the Wild Waves saying?"
-On another occasion Woolf asked Hartley, "Have you written any more shabby books, Mr. Hartley?", particularly referring to "the one that might have been written by a man with one foot in England and the other in Venice".
-She advised him to change his formal way of writing.
+Although Hartley joined the Chelsea literary group, the Bloomsbury group was also prominent in England at the time.
+The Bloomsbury circle was more popular, but Hartley had no interest in joining them.
+He expressed his distaste for Virginia Woolf after her novel The Waves was published, asking Raymond Mortimer of the Bloomsbury group: "What are the Wild Waves saying?"
+On another occasion Woolf asked Hartley "Have you written any more shabby books, Mr. Hartley?", particularly referring to "the one that might have been written by a man with one foot in England and the other in Venice".
+She advised him to change his writing style.

-Cynthia Asquith was a support through much of Hartley's career, publishing some of his earliest writings in her anthologies and welcoming him into her social circles.
+Cynthia Asquith was a support through much of Hartley's career, publishing some of his early writings in her anthologies and welcoming him into her social circles.
 However, feelings started to change after Hartley did not allow her to publish his novel The Go-Between.
 Asquith reminded him of this fact often, and Hartley came to believe that the only reason she continued to be friends with him was his increased popularity.
 At one point, Asquith convinced Hartley's cook to leave him and work for her.
-On another occasion, she gave him vinegar instead of alcohol.
+On another occasion, she gave him a drink of vinegar instead of alcohol.

 Major themes and influences

 The major influences on Hartley's work were Nathaniel Hawthorne, Henry James, and Emily Brontë.
-His books often explore themes of social and personal morality—in particular, depicting passion as a route to disaster.
+His books often explore themes of social and personal morality—often depicting passion as a route to disaster, particularly outside of marriage.
 He wrote about characters on the brink between adolescence and adulthood, contrasting childhood innocence with eventual self-knowledge.
-Hartley is usually regarded as both a realist and a romantic by critics and historians.
-He is known for using symbolism to develop characters and comment on the complexities of the class system.
+Hartley's novels frequently comment on cultural traditions and moral values.
+He is known for using symbolism to express tension stemming from moral motivations.
 He is also praised for introducing fantasy, horror, and mysticism to comment on the mystery of existence.
-In columns Hartley wrote for The Daily Telegraph, he often expressed a distaste for contemporary culture because of its general vulgarity and rudeness.
+In columns Hartley wrote for The Daily Telegraph, he often expressed a distaste for the flaws of contemporary culture.
 Beginning in 1952, Hartley travelled in England, Germany, Italy, and Portugal to lecture about his critical ideas.